theunicornguild/PopoTheWorkerDocs/04_local_storage/03_javascript_3_retrieving_tasks.md

 }
 ```

+`componentDidMount()` is a built-in function that runs only once when the component is being "_mounted_" on the page.

 (To learn about `componentDidMount()` properly, you should read and learn from [the source](https://reactjs.org/docs/state-and-lifecycle.html) about lifecycle methods.
 Here's a cheatsheet diagram offered to us by the generous React developers: [cheat sheet diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/).)

 This'll call the `retrieveFromLocalStorage()` method once the page is loaded.